 Honors & Awards

-Cotton played in five games as a sophomore, serving as a reserve guard behind starters Spencer Long and Seung Hoon Choi.
+Cotton played in five games as a sophomore, serving as a reserve guard behind All-Big Ten pick Spencer Long and Seung Hoon Choi.
 Cotton saw his most extensive action of the year against Georgia in the Capital One Bowl.

 2011 (Redshirt Freshman)

 Cotton played in wins over Chattanooga, Washington and Wyoming, helping the Huskers rack up more than 300 rushing yards against both Washington and Wyoming.
 He suffered a knee injury before the Ohio State game and was lost for the season.
 Cotton moved from defense to the offensive line during spring practice.

 Cotton redshirted in his first season and worked on the defensive line.

 Cotton excelled on both lines at Southeast for Coach John Larsen.
 As a senior, Cotton helped the Knights to a 9-2 record and a trip to the state quarterfinals.
 Cotton provided a physical presence at offensive tackle, while on defense he made 58 tackles, including 12 sacks, and added a pair of fumble recoveries.
 Cotton’s play earned him first-team All-Nebraska honors from the Omaha World-Herald and first-team Super-State honors from the Lincoln Journal Star.
 Both papers selected him to their all-state teams as an offensive lineman.
 Cotton was the first scholarship signee for Nebraska from Lincoln Southeast since 2003.

 Cotton gained more than 40 pounds between his junior and senior season.
 As a junior, he played tight end and defensive end for the Knights.
 Cotton was ranked among the top 50 players in the Midlands Region by Super Prep Magazine.